S4M8/mpv-playlist/README.md

-# Documentation for Episode Playlist Generator

 ## Overview

-The **Episode Playlist Generator** is a command-line utility that organizes video files in a directory into a playlist, sorted based on filenames containing season and episode information (e.g., `S1E1`, `S1E2`, etc.).
+A command-line utility that organizes video files in a directory into a playlist, sorted based on filenames containing season and episode information (e.g., `S1E1`, `S1E2`, etc.).
 It supports playback through `mpv` or generates scripts to manually start the playlist.

 ## Features